seangbadamosi/Bootstrap-Learning/README.md

 ##### Width
 * in order to use the the width utilities you write class of w-25, w-50, w-75, w-100 which give them width set by the framework

+##### Height
+* just like width to add height you use class of h-25, h-50, h-75 and h-100
+* there is lso h-auto, mh-100
+* the classes of height and width are pretty self explanatory the-25 classs is the smallest to the-100 class